JagsJulia/Jags.jl/README.md

 ## Purpose

 This is a very preliminary package to use Jags from Julia.
-Right now the template has been tested on Mac OSX 10.9.3 and 10.10beta and Julia 0.3.
+Right now the package has been tested on Mac OSX 10.9.3 and 10.10beta and Julia versions 0.3 and 0.4-dev+843.
 Some testing has taken place on Windows.

 Version 0.0.4 contains several examples for Jags.